-The Conversation: OK, this one was hard to watch during freaking quarantine.
+OK, this one was hard to watch during freaking quarantine.

 Written and produced by Francis Ford Coppola in between The Godfather and The Godfather II (there really ain’t no rest for the wicked, huh?), The Conversation is a claustrophobic thriller about the violation of civil liberties.
 Destruction of privacy, alienation, guilt, paranoia and eavesdropping are just some of the 20th century threats that plague this underrated tale of a guy just trying to do his job.

 The film opens on a San Francisco plaza filled with people.
 There’s a guy with a shotgun microphone on a nearby building, holding his position on a young couple, Ann and Mark (Cindy Williams and Frederic Forrest), who appear to be the subject of this investigation.
 Harry Caul (Gene Hackman) is the lead surveillance expert, following the couple around on ground-level.

 Back in their inconspicuous van, Harry’s partner Stan (John Cazale) is basically ready to clock out and grab a burger.
 He’s irreverent about the work that Harry is so passionate about, and it almost continuously threatens their relationship.